Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 - Servers → Serverless → Containers
 - Scaling, Name Resolution, Storage, Monitoring
 - Automated Deployments (SAM, CodePipeline, etc.)
-- A tiny bit of Machine Learning & Generative AI
+- Machine Learning as I have recently graduated as a **Data Scientist** & Generative AI

 ## Favourite Thing I’ve Built So Far
 The @MALLS restaurant project (group of 5) – we took a real-life South African restaurant that was running on WhatsApp and paper and moved them to a fully serverless AWS setup for ~R600/month instead of R6 000+.